The Ortur Aufero Laser 1 Compact Laser Engraver

-In the video below we tested the performance of the Ortur Aufero Laser 1 and have compared some of the results with other laser engravers like Ortur Laser Master 2 Pro and Sculpfun S9.
+In the video at the top of the article, we have tested the performance of the Ortur Aufero Laser 1 and have compared some of the results with other laser engravers like Ortur Laser Master 2 Pro and Sculpfun S9.
 You will find the Aufero 1 results in this post.
 For the results of the Sculpfun S9, check our other post here!

 And for the Ortur Laser Master 2 Pro, click HERE!

 We have performed the more or less standardized test which we perform on all the laser engravers and cutters.
 This way, it is easy to compare results between machines.
 Here you have the video showing how the tests were done and below you will find detailed images of the test results together with explanation.

 Our standard engrave pattern is designed to showcase the engraving capabilities at different settings, so you can see the effectiveness of the laser beam.
 Lets see the result in more detail in the below chapters.